-About KRXI FOX11The station began operations on New Year's Day 1996, taking the Fox affiliation from KAME which was owned by a separate subsidiary of Cox Enterprises.
-KRXI-DT2 added RTV on January 7, 2008.
-The station was depicted in the episode "Drive" of The X-Files as part of a police chase that took place during the show.
+About KRXI FOX11On New Year's Day 1996, the station took up the Fox affiliation from KAME, which was owned by a different company of Cox Enterprises.
+RTV was introduced to KRXI-DT2 on January 7, 2008.
+The station was featured in The X-Files episode "Drive" as part of a police chase that occurred throughout the show.